ahmed-esmail/ahmed-esmail/README.md

 ###

-<h1 align="center">📛 My name is Ahmed Esmail and I'm a Full Stack .NET Developer from Egypt</h1>
+<h1 align="center">👋 My name is Ahmed Esmail and I'm a Full Stack .NET Developer from Egypt</h1>

 ###